Bangladesh Nationalist Party: 7-Party Alliance

-From 1983, Begum Khaleda Zia became the de facto decision maker of the party.
-Under her leadership the BNP formed a new anti-government alliance against the autocratic Ershad regime.
+From 1983, Begum Khaleda Zia became the de facto decision-maker of the party.
+Under her leadership, the BNP formed a new anti-government alliance against the autocratic Ershad regime.
 It was named after the number of parties with it, 7-Party Alliance.

-BNP launched a massive anti-government movement after co-ordination with Awami League led 15-Party Alliance from September 1983.
+BNP launched a massive anti-government movement after co-ordination with Awami League-led 15-Party Alliance in September 1983.
 The 7-Party Alliance arranged a mass gathering and called a nationwide strike on 1 November 1983.
-The strike was very successful.
-After that the alliance called to surround the Secretariat on 28 November 1983 along with the 15-Party Alliance.
-Thousands of BNP activists led by then Executive Secretary (later designated Office Secretary) M. Hamidullah Khan surrounded the secretariat building at Paltan and broke large hole of the southern corner of the boundary wall of the building.
+The strike had successful results.
+After that, the alliance called to surround the Secretariat on 28 November 1983 along with the 15-Party Alliance.
+Thousands of BNP activists led by then Executive Secretary (later designated Office Secretary) M. Hamidullah Khan, surrounded the secretariat building at Paltan and made a large hole in the southern corner of the boundary wall of the building.
 The police retaliated with indiscriminate firing of live bullets.
 M. Hamidullah Khan was arrested on 3 November in the afternoon from his residence at Dhaka Cantonment.
 A ban on political activities was imposed that night and Begum Khaleda Zia was kept under house arrest.
-The illegal regime was severely shaken at the core.
+The government was severely shaken at the core.
 A long curfew and ban on politics was imposed.

-On 29 February 1984, Ershad declared that the ban on politics would be lifted on 26 March and on 27 May both the Presidential and national election would be held.
-The 7-Party Alliance asked for the national election prior to the Presidential election.
-After the lifting of the ban, Khaleda Zia attended an extended meeting of the party on 1 April where she was made the acting chairperson of the party.
+On 29 February 1984, Ershad declared that the ban on politics would be lifted on 26 March and on 27 May, both the presidential and national elections would be held.
+The 7-Party Alliance asked for the national election before the presidential election.
+After lifting the ban, Khaleda Zia attended an extended meeting of the party on 1 April, where she was made the acting chairperson of the party.
 In May, the Chairperson Justice Sattar resigned and Khaleda Zia was made the chairperson of the party.

 Under the leadership of Khaleda Zia, the first major step BNP took was to expel leaders like Shah Azizur Rahman, Moudud Ahmed, AKM Maidul Islam, Abdul Alim, and Barrister Sultan Ahmed Chowdhury from the party.
 These leaders formed a committee with Shah Aziz as the President and AKM Maidul Islam as the general secretary.
 This faction later joined the Jatiya Front and Jatiya Party.

 Attack on Begum Khaleda Zia

-On 23 September 1984 while addressing a rally in Bogra, 10 or 12 handmade grenades were charged on the rally while some of them were aimed at the stage where Khaleda Zia was giving her speech.
-Khaleda Zia narrowly escaped injury while eleven of her party received severe injuries.
+On 23 September 1984, while addressing a rally in Bogra, 10 to 12 handmade grenades were charged at the rally and some of them were aimed at the stage, where Khaleda Zia was giving her speech.
+Khaleda Zia narrowly escaped injury while eleven members of her party received severe injuries.
 A nationwide strike was called in protest at this attack on 22 and 27 December.
 The government imposed a ban on political activities on those days to foil the strike, but it was largely ignored.
-Two people including a student leader from Bangladesh, Jatiotabadi Chatra Dal, died when police fired on a crowd on 22 December.
+Two people including a student leader from Bangladesh Jatiotabadi Chatra Dal died when police fired on a crowd on 22 December.